dysmalpy/dysmalpy/docs/installation.rst

 follow the instructions in :ref:`Python Environment Setup <install-conda>` .

-After this is completed, you can download the latest DysmalPy package `here`_.
+After this is completed, you can download the latest DysmalPy package `here`_ (current version: 1.1.0).

-.. _here: releases/dysmalpy-1.0.0.tar.gz
+.. _here: releases/dysmalpy-1.1.0.tar.gz

 From a terminal, change directories to where the package was downloaded and type: